tylerlong/eslint-config-tyler/README.md

 For example: `const App = auto(() => '')` doesn't work because it is wrapped by `auto`.
 related: https://github.com/jsx-eslint/eslint-plugin-react/issues/3848
 It works if I write it like this: `const App = auto(function App() { return ''; })`.

+## Todo

+- do no allow blank lines between public class members?
+- do not allow blanks lines unless next is a function or class or comment line?